anemoi-hash/anemoi-rust/README.md

 It features different instantiations per underlying field, and targets 128 bits security.
 Each instantiation has an even state size `N`, with a rate size of `N-1`, granted that the present instantiations all work on fields large enough to ensure 128 bits security with a capacity of a single field element.

-* This implementation can be used in `no-std` environments by relying on the `alloc` crate instead.
-The use of the Rust standard library is activated by default through the `std` feature.

 **WARNING:** This is an ongoing, prototype implementation subject to changes.
 In particular, it has not been audited and may contain bugs and security flaws.
 This implementation is NOT intended for production use.

+## Note on no-std usage

+* This implementation can be used in `no-std` environments by relying on the `alloc` crate instead.
+The use of the Rust standard library is activated by default through the `std` feature.

+## Fields and instantiations

 The currently supported fields are: